paradoxical-io/rabbitmq/README.md

 # Why another java RMQ library?

 The java library provided by RMQ is full featured, but isn't well typed and requires you to intermix your event handling code with a lot of channel/exchange/etc declaration.
-We wanted a simple invokeable method that just _gives you events_
+We wanted a simple invokeable method that just _gives you events_.
+On top of that, we wanted

+- Typed listeners
+- Typed publishers
+- Retry semantics
+- Easy DLQ setup
+- Metrics
+- Fault tolerant connections out of the box

 ## Listeners